 Treatment of DSED requires a thorough treatment plan.
 A doctor might conduct a physical and mental health examination before starting the plan.

-It is first-line treatment.
-It is a therapeutic approach rooted in attachment in attachment theory, designed theory, designed to help families to help families—especially those—especially those with children who with children who’ve experienced trauma or disrupted bonding or disrupted bonding—rebuild trust and—rebuild trust and emotional connection emotional connection.
+It is a therapeutic approach rooted in attachment theory, designed to help families especially those with children who’ve experienced trauma or disrupted bonding to rebuild trust and emotional connection.

 In the context of a child's healthy development, there is no alternative to play.
 A therapist conducts play therapy by coming to the child's level to understand a child's problems.
 This therapy aims to ensure the child has a secure and nurturing environment.